Houston Truck Accident Attorney

 Sometimes punitive damages are available to victims of truck accidents.
 Punitive damages are monies awarded by the court as a type of punishment to a defendant.
 These damages are to deter similar future misconduct.

 Never accept a settlement without letting an experienced truck accident attorney review it first.
-Insurance adjusters from the insurance company are notorious for settling truck accident claims as inexpensively and quickly as possible.
+Insurance adjusters from the insurance company or trucking company are notorious for settling truck accident claims as inexpensively and quickly as possible.
 A truck accident attorney can evaluate an accident claim and offer an opinion as to its real value.

 Texas Trucking Regulations